UberGuidoZ/Flipper/Sub-GHz/Settings/ReadMe.md

 If you're having issues with regional retrictions that do not match your region, you can use the `region_data_null` file here.<br>
 Simply download and rename it to `.region_data` then replace the one currently in your internal storage.

-NOTE: This _will_ be overwritten each time you sync to the mobile app or qFlipper!
-Only for testing/verification purposes.
+NOTE: This _will_ be overwritten each time you sync to the mobile app or qFlipper! **Use strictly for testing/verification purposes.**

 ## Note: You must be on the latest release!